spwhitton/consfigurator/README.rst

   machine to be configured, so that you can use the full power of Common Lisp to inspect and control the host.

-- Also define properties of hosts in a more restricted language, ``:POSIX`` properties, to configure machines, containers and user accounts where you can't install Lisp.
+- Also define properties of hosts in a more restricted language, that of ``:POSIX`` properties, to configure machines, containers and user accounts where you can't install Lisp.
 These properties can be applied using just an SSH or serial connection, but they can also be applied by remote Lisp images, enabling code reuse.

 - Flexibly chain and nest methods of connecting to hosts.
 For example, you could have Consfigurator SSH to a host, sudo to root, start up Lisp, use the